yOyOeK1/viteyss/wikiSites/io-box.md

 #### outputs

+So data incoming from logic defined in for example **node-red** can execute action / change of state on pin in real world as

 - **digital outputs**
-    you will be in control if something is on of off if this will turning relay or light or ....
+    you will be in control if something is on or off / 0v or 3v if this will turning relay or light or charger ....
 It's up to project

 - **analog outputs / pwm**
-    pulse with modulation. with some smoothing capacitors can be as a **DAC**
+    pulse with modulation.
+With some smoothing capacitors can be as a **DAC**

+### hardware

+You need **io-box-parts**

+---

+this is a working area \/    \/      \/      \/

 ### esp32 - flavors